square/workflow-swift/Samples/Tutorial/Tutorial3.md

 }
 ```

-Now the workflow provides a backing for the UI to edit a todo item, but doesn't support saving and discarding changes.
+Now the workflow provides a backing for the UI to edit a todo item, but it doesn't support saving and discarding changes.
 Add two `Output`s and actions for these cases:

 ```swift
 // MARK: Input and Output